jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 _Not evolving to the Internet Age is like walking in a death spiral._

-## Why Freedom Keeps Winning

-- what else can a business owner do when his technology is bested but increase his marketing?
+## Building the Bridge

-Once you realize humans must evolve like any other creature, but that we can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
-But the storytelling that connect us to good tools also keep us loyal to old ones.
-Therefore we're often masked from the fact constant technological evolution is our pathway to success.
+Once you realize humans must evolve like any other creature but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
+But the storytelling that connects us to good tools also keeps us loyal to old ones.
+Therefore, we're often masked from the fact that constant technological evolution is our pathway to success.

-Political philosophy is a long and complicated road, but it's fair to say today, the Right believes in Conservative philosophy written by Edmund Burke in 1806.
-Progressive philosophy in 1859 by John Stuart Mill.
-Evolution was discovered in 1859 and not fully researched until the 1940s.
-When humans first tried to evolution to understand politics it resulted in racism, sexism because those losers thought we were biological beings.
+Conservative and Progressive techniques, tools, and philosophy started before evolution was discovered and researched.
+When humans first used evolution to understand politics, it resulted in racism and sexism because those losers thought we were biological beings.
 We are not.
-After we invented fire and picked up tools, we became biological vessels to technological evoluition.
+After we invented fire and tools, we became biological vessels for technological evolution.

-This is the first political philosophy written after evolution is a well researched fact.
-It validates everyone's frontline pain.
-The person paying a bill, driving a car, using a medication is the pain receptor of the body politic.
-Their pain determines what tool, technique, or policy best solves a problem, not their boss, teacher, or pundit who has the incentive to delay evolution for their personal gain.
-All other lifeforms in Nature have the ability to mix and match their tools and techniques to find their niche.
+Techvolution is the first political philosophy written after evolution is a well-researched fact.
+It validates everyone's frontline pain above any ideology, boss, teacher, or pundit who has the incentive to delay adopting a new tool for their personal gain.

-We have biology that says survive at all cost, but we prosper via with technology that lives according to its own Life cycle.
-There is thus many stepmothers and polar bears in our body politic.
-So, you don't need to speak English to understand the yellings fest of today's ideological politics.
+We have biology that says survive at all costs, but we prosper via technology that lives according to its own Life cycle.
+There are thus many stepmothers and polar bears in our body politic.

-Today's ideologies are born in Industrial Age.
-Their way of life is based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
-All these one-size fits all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.
+Because their way of life is based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
+All these one-size-fits-all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

 So we don't climb the ladder to the Internet Age.

-Instead, we continue industrailzing society, with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
-These one-size fits all solutions cannot give a return on their investment because they're dinosaurs trying to live in the Ice Age, or a fighting discipline pretending its the single source of truth.
-Instead of being genuine levers of power in your quest to collect resources and procreate, our aging Industrial Age tools rely on huge marketing and extreme ideological storytelling to keep their users engaged.

-Because we don't yet have a new philosophy reminding everyone we "innovate or die" like any other lifeform, regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
-Without the power of evolution in their minds, they tell stories within either Conservative or Progressive ideology, to justify why they should get priority access from the dwindling carcus of the Industrial Age.
+Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
+Regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
+Without the power of evolution in their minds, they must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
-My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to mankind.
-After the Industrial Age ended, I kept pushing those same tools and policies and now they're bizarre.
-That's why my art films, marketing campaigns, and protests are a bad return on investment.
-I used easy credit and cheap labour to sustain my old adaptations, but now they're both running out.
-To hide my ineffectivness, I've been using a public philosophy that because my, or someone elses, parents and grandparents were abused and disadvantaged my old tools and policies are still needed.
-By the way, Fascist Conservatives are greedy and evil they deserve nothing!
+My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
+After the Industrial Age ended in 1969, I kept selling those same tools and policies; now they're totally bizarre.
+That's why my art films, marketing campaigns, and protests are a terrible return on investment.
+I used easy credit and cheap labor to sustain my adaptations since the 1970s, but they're both running out.
+To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
+By the way, Fascist Conservatives are greedy and evil.
+They deserve nothing!

 - Hi, I'm a Conservative Businessman.
 My industriousness built the Industria Age's companies, tools, and wealth for mankind.
-After the Industrial Age ended, I kept selling the same tools and companies using spectacle.
-American homes, vehicles, televisions are now huge!
-They do the same functions though, so we had to use easy credit and cheap labour to pay for it all and now its running out.
-To hide my ineffectivness, I've been using a public philosophy that because my parents or grandparents were smart and hard working their old tools and policies that I still use today are still needed.
-By the way, Socialist Progressives are lazy and evil they deserve nothing!
+After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
+American homes, vehicles, and televisions are now enormous!
+They do the same functions, though, so we had to use easy credit and cheap labor to pay for it all, and now it's running out.
+To hide my ineffectiveness, I've been using a liberty-loving public philosophy.
+Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
+By the way, Socialist Progressives are lazy and evil.
+They deserve nothing!

 - I don't like politics.
-But as cost of living goes up my happiness goes down, I'm looking for answers.
-I really think `insert name here` are terrible people, so my only other choice is `insert name here`.
-What I'm really worried about is the technology that underpins my job becoming obsolete because I love Netflix but want to keep working at Blockbuster.
+But as the cost of living rates go up, I'm looking for answers.
+I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` I'm apprehensive about the technology that underpins my job becoming obsolete because I love Netflix but want to keep working at Blockbuster.

 - None of us knows how to start a web server.
+I could learn to, but I won't be crossing that bridge anytime soon because I smartly spend my time scrolling Twitter, shopping, and watching cable news.

-We're Industrial Age species trying to live in the Internet Age.
-As a result debt, inflation, insurance and the cost of living is increasing and we can't bring rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life.
+We're an Industrial Age species trying to live in the Internet Age.
+As a result, debt, inflation, insurance, and the cost of living are increasing, and we can't bring the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life.

 Life has let 99.9% of all prior species die because they failed to harvest enough resources to procreate.
-Anyone who follows Industrial Age ideologues, cultures, and societies is writing themselves on that list.
+Anyone who follows Industrial Age ideologies, cultures, and societies is writing themselves on that list.

-Or...

-We can learn how to mix the human body's adaptability to learn many techniques with a free mind willing to learn, to create a new, self-correcting, and sustainable political philosophy.
-Since mixed-ideological politics frees any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques and tools to find their niche and learn to live their Life more efficiently, be it sealing your windows, to inventing a new app.
+You don't have to join them.

+That's why this book is for you.
+Now you know why you don't need to "pick a side" in the Left versus Right war.
+Using mixed-ideological politics, you can bypass their feud and learn how to create a better future for your kids, country, and planet.

-So, you must be Cinderella, a mixed-martial artist trained to pickup whatever tools helps improve your future.
-You're a bumblebee rolling your own dice as you go from opportunity to opportunity in the search for the resources you need to find your niche and win the game of evolution.
-You'll need the help of creative Progressives and hard-working Conservatives to do it.
-This mixed-ideological politics is brought to you inside a nice new political philosophy called Techvolution.
+You are well on your way to being Cinderella, ignoring the rules that interfere with your development by reaching for new tools and techniques as you roll your own dice, flying from opportunity to opportunity, finding your niche, and winning the game of evolution.
+You'll need the help of creative Progressives and hard-working Conservatives to do it, but you won't be distracted by them.

-Keep reading, and you'll escape the attick, and climb the ladder to Internet Age.
-Jeff Goldblum says it's inevitable, why would anyone not follow him?
+Keep reading, and you'll escape the attic and build the bridge to the Internet Age.
+Jeff Goldblum says it's inevitable; why would anyone not follow him?

 >If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
 Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.